ipekaksoy/DSA210_project_ipek/README.md

 All these data is collected from several cycles in order to be sure about the consistency and reliability of these symptoms.

-These data is extracted from a period tracker app in JSON format.
+These data is extracted from a period tracker app in a txt file and stored in JSON format.
 Example data:

 ```json
 [